schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 # Problem Statement and Objectives

-See if it change something if it is decentrelised or centralised observation for each agent
+See if it changes something if it is decentrelised or centralised observation for each agent

 ---

 # State of the Art

-### 3.1 Cooperative Multi-Agent Reinforcement Learning

-There is several cooperative multi-agent environments that exists such as, overcooked, hanabi, etc.

-Most of the time the algorithms used to address those kind of problems are deep Q-network based.

-### 3.2 The Laser Learning Environment (LLE)
+### 3.1 The Laser Learning Environment (LLE)

 The Laser Learning Environment is a multi-agent grid world populated by agents of different colours.
 It includes various types of tiles: floor, start, wall, laser, laser source, and exit tiles.